Want to try your hand at breeding?

 There are some snakes, for instance, that give birth to live young.
 These tiny snakes will need to be moved to their own enclosures after birth.
+A snake rack is good for this.
 Some of them are as poisonous as their parents, with venom that contains neurotoxins that can cause death.

 Breeding can also take its toll on the health of your snake.
 With the laying process, the weight of the snake can be seriously affected and she can be more prone to the disease at this time.

 Another question people have with snakes is “can one species of snake mate with another species?”
 For instance, can black rat snakes mate with copperheads?

 If you do research online, you’ll find video footage of two snakes of different species fighting—a cottonmouth and a copperhead.
 These are both venomous snakes which come from the American Southeast.
 People have witnessed these snakes wrestling with each other competing for females.

 Cottonmouths and copperheads are members of the same genus.
 They are closely related and have been known to mate and bring forth hybrid young.

 With black snakes and copperheads, however, crossbreeding is impossible.